-When character rig is generated, these prototype objects are used to create point and box controllers which you can use to animate the character, and also for creating rigid bodies which are necessary for making character movement physically accurate.
+When character rig is generated, these prototype objects are used to create point and box controllers, as well as rigid bodies needed for animating the character and making its movement physically accurate.

 To rig a character, you need to add a set of prototype objects to every joint of the character skeleton.

 Prototype objects are created in sets.
-Each set include:
+Each set includes:

 The main element of the set.
-Rigid body is attached to the joint (or several joints), while every other prototype is attached to the rigid body itself.
+A proto rigid body is attached to the joint (or several joints) and holds all the other objects.

-When rig is generated, this object is used for creating a rigid body.
+When the rig is generated, a proto rigid body is used for creating a rigid body.

 The secondary element that encompasses the joint(s)

-When rig is generated, this object is used for creating a box controller.
+When the rig is generated, this object is used for creating a box controller.

-Created prototypes can be selected in the Viewport window.
-Selecting an element in the Viewport will also select it in the Outliner window, where you can adjust its parameters.
-You can also use Manipulators to adjust the positions abd sizes of the prototype elements; this is not required, but can be useful in some cases.
+You can also use Manipulators to adjust the positions and sizes of the prototype elements; this is not required, but can be useful in some cases.